starikcetin/Eflatun.SceneReference/README.md

 Addressable scenes should be handled differently than regular scenes in runtime, through the addressables API.
 Therefore, you would want quickly identify if an `Eflatun.SceneReference` references an addressable scene or not.

-It is recommended to leave this option at 'true', as it will help you identify many potential runtime errors.
+It is recommended to leave this option at 'true', as it will help you easily distinguish addressable scenes.

 > **Note**<br/>
 > This setting does not apply to regular scenes.
 They have their own coloring mechanism.
 It is controlled by the _Color Based On Scene-In-Build State_ setting under the _Property Drawer_ category.

 ## Property Drawer

+Settings regarding the property drawer.

 ### Show Inline Toolbox

-Should we show the inline gear (⚙️) buttons that open a toolbox?
+Should we show the inline gear (⚙️) button that opens a toolbox?

 Unity only bundles scenes that are added and enabled in build settings, and addressables only pack scenes that are in an Addressable Group.
 Therefore, you would want to make sure the scene you assign to a SceneReference is either added and enabled in build settings, or is in an addressable group.
 The toolbox provides tools for you to quickly take action in these cases.